How to start a car with a flooded engine

 What causes a car engine to flood?

-Petrol engines often flood when they are switched off too soon after starting during cold weather.
+Petrol engines often flood when switched off too soon after starting during cold weather.
 When the car is switched off, the unburnt fuel remains in the engine, wetting the spark plugs and making it difficult to start again.
+This can also result in 'bore wash' when the fuel removes the oil around the cylinder's piston rings.

 Vehicles with small, four-cylinder engines are most susceptible to engine flooding, but it can happen to any petrol car.